smart-on-fhir/ehi-app/README.md

 - Username: `patient`
 - Password: `patient-password`

+If these patient credentials aren't working, make sure they match the username and hashed password in the relevant `/backend/db/seeds.*.sql` for your deployment environment.

 To access the ["EHI Export Admin App"](https://ehi-app.herokuapp.com/admin/jobs), you must login with the following test-admin credentials:

 - Username: `admin`
 - Password: `admin-password`

-**Note**: if these credentials don't work, [leave an issue](https://github.com/smart-on-fhir/ehi-app/issues/new) to let us know and check the [ehi-server](https://github.com/smart-on-fhir/ehi-server) documentation for any changes that might have taken place; the credentials to access the EHI Export Admin App live on the ehi-server, so there's a chance they may change without being updated here.
+**Note**: if these admin credentials don't work, [leave an issue](https://github.com/smart-on-fhir/ehi-app/issues/new) to let us know and check the [ehi-server](https://github.com/smart-on-fhir/ehi-server) documentation for any changes that might have taken place; the credentials to access the EHI Export Admin App live on the ehi-server, so there's a chance they may change without being updated here.

 Lastly, if you are encountering any issues running this project locally, make sure to check the [troubleshooting](#troubleshooting) section below before leaving any issues on the repo.